The 3D Euler equations with inflow, outflow and vorticity boundary conditions: The linearized problem

-\begin{remark} As applied to the linearized solution given by \cref{T:LinearExistence}, the condition in \cref{e:RangeOfCurlCond} is a condition on the data, not on the solution.
-Applied to the fully nonlinear problem, however, the appearance of $\uu^\BoldTau$ in \cref{e:RangeOfCurlCond} makes \cref{e:RangeOfCurlCond} a condition on the solution.
-Eliminating the term involving $\uu^\BoldTau$ by requiring that the normal component of the vorticity on inflow vanish gives \cref{e:RangeOfCurlCondSpecial}, which is a condition on the data. \end{remark}
+\begin{remark} In \cite{Paper1}, the stronger condition that $\uu \in C^{N + 1, \al}(Q)$ was assumed, but $\uu \in \uSolSpaceN$ suffices.
+This is because for the linearized problem it is only the regularity of the flow map for $\uu$ that is needed, and as we will see in \cref{S:FlowMap}, $\uu \in \uSolSpaceN$ is sufficient.
+It was concluded in \cite{Paper1} that $\vv \in C^{N + 1, \al}(Q)$, but the argument there only gives $\vv \in \uSolSpaceN$ (see \cref{C:AuSolspaceBound}).
+Also, \cite{Paper1} states the requirement that $\g$ have, in effect, one more derivative of regularity in space than in time, but in fact does not use that additional regularity.
+Hence, we need only assume that $\g \in C^{N, \al}(Q)$, which follows from \cref{D:NReg}. \end{remark}

-For $N = 0$, \cref{T:LinearExistence} gives that the weak Eulerian solution is a Lagrangian solution.
-Though not apparent from its statement, the proof in \cite{Paper1} uses that the velocity field $\vv$ is recovered from the Eulerian solution.
-This is important, since although most of our estimates will be on $\bomega$ using the Lagrangian solution, we will also employ estimates on $\vv$, so the two types of solution need to be the same.
-Without the assumption that $\bomega$ is in the range of the curl, a weak Eulerian solution can be shown to exist, but it may be neither unique nor Lagrangian---see \cite{Paper1} for more details.
+\begin{remark} The condition in \cref{e:RangeOfCurlCond} is the linear analog of \cref{e:VorticityConstraint}, required to insure that $\ol{\bomega}(t)$ lies in the range of the curl.
+As applied to the solution of the linearized problem given by \cref{T:LinearExistence}, \cref{e:RangeOfCurlCond} is a condition on the data, not on the solution, since $\uu$ is given.
+Applied to the fully nonlinear problem with $H = \curl \uu$, however, the appearance of $\uu^\BoldTau$ in \cref{e:RangeOfCurlCond} makes \cref{e:RangeOfCurlCond} a condition on the solution.
+Eliminating the term involving $\uu^\BoldTau$ by requiring that the normal component of the vorticity on inflow vanish gives \cref{e:RangeOfCurlCondSpecial}, which is a condition on the data: $\uu_0$, $\f$, $\UU$, and $\H$. \end{remark}